minerbadd/MUSE/data/muse/MiningMUSE.md

 Astonishingly it's taken us till now to build up MUSE capability to the point where it would be useful to actually explore operating MUSE in the Minecraft/Computercraft environment.
 If it seems good for you to do that now, here's a link to guide you through the needed <a href="#appendix-musecraft---running-muse" target="_blank"> `setup`</a>.

 All those remote computers we've been looking at have storage facilities, things like disks.
 It'd be really useful, for example, to use that storage to keep `places` so they'd be available, that is _persist_ to the next time you play the game.
 As you might guess, doing this brings up some issues.
-We'll explore those in the next chapter.
+We'll see in the next chapter, how to establish state that persists across <a href="https://en.wikipedia.org/wiki/Session_(computer_science)" target="_blank"> _sessions_</a>, how to deal with state distributed over a network, and how error handling works in network environments.

 <a id="Chapter5"></a>
 ## Chapter 5 - Persistence, Concurrency, Remote Errors